 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:50 am and the next high tide at 1:18 pm.
-The first low tide was at 7:09 am and the next low tide will be at 7:27 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:46 am and the next low tide will be at 1:03 pm.
+The first high tide will be at 6:51 am and the next high tide at 7:19 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 12 hours and 41 minutes of sun.
-The solar transit is at 1:36 pm and the length of time the moon will be visible will be 9 hours and 5 minutes.
+The lunar phase is a Waning Gibbous.
+Today we will have 10 hours and 50 minutes of sun.
+The solar transit will be at 12:25 pm and the length of time the moon will be visible will be 13 hours and 52 minutes.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 1.7 m, 0.5 m, 1.7 m and 0.5 m.
+The tidal coefficient today is 84, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 75.
+The tide heights today are 0.4 m, 1.7 m, 0.4 m and 1.9 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Kaikoura which is of 2.1 m and a minimum height of 0.1 m.